Build a Revenue Model through Simulation

 The spreadsheet is quite straightforward.
 Although few features require manual setup.
 You can begin entering best, worst and most likely (mode) of units sold and sale prices in columns C5 through E6.
 Enter total trials or simulation runs in column C10.
 I’ve simulated the revenue model using 5000 runs.

 Next step is to start the simulation.
 Higher number of runs makes your data set more realistic but it comes at the expense of computing speed and processor limitations.
 Cells B13 through E5012 are output of the simulation.
 TraingleDist() function takes best case, worst case, and most likely values from the above input and outputs a random number that is found from this triangular distribution for a given probability.

 These VBA lines perform simulation from a triangular distribution behind the scenes.
 The histogram setup requires a manual step.
 If you plan on simulating 5000 trials, you can ignore this step.
 There are 16 bins that represent the revenue data intervals.
 For number of trials other than 5000, simply change the following formula in cell K13.

 If you are to simulate for 2000 runs, change the formula to

 The predicted revenue peaks around 22K.
 5000 simulations may seem unrealistic or not enough to get a good sample set.
 But the simulation approach is much effective than averages and plain guesses.
 In this model, I have excluded other parameters such as Fixed Overheads, and Depreciation to keep the model simple.

 The limitations of running huge Monte Carlo Simulations are mainly due to memory, and processor speed.
-Careful planning must be take into account for the long tail events.
+You must plan for long tail events.
 Questions to be addressed are – how to deal with just 16K revenue or how can a business support unexpected growth of 36K in revenue?